History and exam

 Dehydration and heat exposure are risk factors for nephrolithiasis.
 Those exposed to high temperatures demonstrate lower urine volumes and pH, higher uric acid levels, and higher urine specific gravity, leading to higher urinary saturation of uric acid, as well as calcium oxalate.
 As a result, people exposed to dehydration and heat are at increased risk for forming stones.

 Seasonal variation in nephrolithiasis is likely related to temperature because of fluid losses through perspiration.
-It has been reported that the highest incidence of nephrolithiasis is in the summer months - July through September - with the peak occurring within 1 to 2 months of maximal mean temperatures.
+It has been reported that the highest incidence of nephrolithiasis is in the summer months, with the peak occurring within 1-2 months of maximal mean temperatures.

 In the US, prevalence of nephrolithiasis in the southeastern states (“stone belt”) is nearly double that in other areas.